Lab testing

 Rollout playbooks included.

-- Air-gapped deployment kits or managed sync broker—your choice
+- Air-gapped deployment kits and managed broker options

-- Migration helpers for KeePass, 1Password, and generic CSV exports
+- Migration helpers for KeePass, 1Password, and CSV-based inventories

-- Red-team playbooks to rehearse loss-of-device and rotation drills
+- Red-team playbooks for loss-of-device and rapid offboarding scenarios

 Next step